 - 1. To obtain data that will contribute to, and reduce uncertainty in, WCPO tuna stock assessments.
 Conventional tagging data are an important component of tuna stock assessments, providing quasi-fishery-independent information on various biological and fishery processes, such as exploitation rates, natural mortality, movements and growth rates, and their spatial and temporal variability. - 2.
 To obtain information on the rates of movement and mixing of tuna in the equatorial WCPO, between this region and other adjacent regions of the Pacific basin, and the impact of FADs on movement at all spatial scales.
 This information is important for understanding the relationship of tuna stocks in the tropical WCPO with those in the sub-tropical WCPO and the EPO.
 Movement rates are particularly important for assessing the potential for interaction between fisheries operating in different areas.
-The comparison of tagged fish movements from areas of high FAD density with tagged fish movements from the same areas in the early 1990s (before extensive FAD deployment) will provide important new information on the meso- to large-scale effects on tuna movement of high-density FAD arrays. - 3.
+The comparison of tagged fish movements from areas of high FAD density with tagged fish movements from the same areas in the early 1990s (before extensive FAD deployment) will provide important new information on the meso- to large-scale effects on tuna movement of high-density FAD arrays.
+This will allow various hypotheses regarding the impact of FADs on the movements of small tuna, e.g. the "ecological trap" hypothesis (Marsac et al 2000), to be tested.
+The movement data will also provide critical information on appropriate spatial structuring of stock assessment models. - 3.
 To obtain information on species-specific vertical habitat utilisation by tunas in the tropical WCPO, and the impacts of FADs on vertical behaviour.
 Vertical habitat utilisation plays a large role in determining vulnerability to all major gear types operating in the fishery.
 This objective seeks to characterise the effect of FADs (anchored and drifting) and other possible impactors (e.g., seamounts) on tropical tuna vertical behaviour and habitat utilisation.
 This information will allow better estimation of abundance indices and standardised effort for the main fisheries and possibly contribute directly to the design of management measures for FAD fishing. - 4.
-To obtain information on local exploitation rates of tuna in various parts of the WCPO.
-Knowledge of local exploitation rates is important for understanding the impact of fishing at more local scales.
-In particular, it allows estimation of the extent to which current catch levels may reduce the standing stock of tuna and the catch-per-unit-effort of the fisheries, a phenomenon commonly know as "local depletion".
+To obtain information on local exploitation rates and productivity of tuna in various parts of the WCPO.
+Knowledge of local exploitation rates, productivity and movements is important for understanding the impact of fishing at more local scales.
+In particular, it allows estimation of the extent to which current catch levels may reduce the standing stock of tuna and the catch-per-unit-effort of the fisheries, a phenomenon commonly known as "local depletion".